 Q. I don’t know any bondsman, can you recommend one for me?

 Q. I paid for a bond through a bondsman a long time ago.
-Why hasn’t the arrested
+Why hasn’t the arrested been released?

 Q. A bond was paid before the arrestee surrendered.
 What is taking so long?